linuxgamerlife/lgl-keychron-helper/lgl-keychron-helper_projectplan.md

 └── README.md
 ```

-No `preload/`, `renderer/`, `tests/`, or `docs/` directories exist yet.
+No `preload/`, `renderer/`, or `docs/` directories exist yet.
 Local screens are plain HTML/JS files under `resources/`, each paired with a small `*-window.ts` module in `src/main/` that creates its `BrowserWindow` and handles its no-IPC hash-navigation-based communication — not React components.
-A `tests/` directory and `docs/` will likely appear once Phase 6 work starts.
+A `docs/` directory will likely appear once Phase 6 work starts.

 ## Prototype completion criteria